graforlock/gilded-rose/COMMENTS.md

 **ADDENDUM:**

 In retrospection, it would be good (or better) to create model classes of each respective item type.
 Those would wrap existing Item class by composing the `item` in.
-In Typescript then, this can be nicely factored in via discriminated unions that discriminate by using `type` property.
+In Typescript then, this can be neatly achieved via discriminated unions that could discriminate by using `type` property.
 Each class would have its own updateItem overload.
 It would make code less concise, however, rather than employing a command-like updateItem pattern.